AHruler/Exploring-AAD/README.md

 git clone https://github.com/AHruler/Exploring-AAD.git
 cd Exploring-AAD
 ```
-2. download the Fan and Vlave machine sound datasets at [MIMII Dataset](https://zenodo.org/record/3384388), add them to a ./data map.
+2. Download the Fan and Vlave machine sound datasets at [MIMII Dataset](https://zenodo.org/record/3384388), add them to a ./data map.

 4. Run the Jupyter notebooks provided in the `notebooks` directory to explore the methods and reproduce the results.